dsoumis/InstaBOTGram/README.md

 It is created by using Selenium framework and XPaths.
 For this app to work one should download geckodriver matching your system from here https://github.com/mozilla/geckodriver/releases and put the .exe in directory where bot.py is located.
-(Tested with Python 3.7, Windows 10)
+(Tested with Python 3.7, Windows 10, Firefox)

+One should download chromedriver for Google Chrome browser. https://chromedriver.chromium.org/